Dolphins of the Great Barrier Reef: Intelligent and Graceful Marine Residents

 Exceptional Intelligence

-These creatures are renowned for their intelligence and intricate cognitive skills.
-They can sometimes solve problems, learn new tasks, and use tools.
+Dolphins are famous for their intelligence and complex cognitive abilities.
+They often solve problems, learn new tasks, and use tools.

 Social Creatures